jananikangesan/Role-based-System/README.md

 ### 4. Client Dashboard
 - Clients have access to a dashboard tailored to their specific needs.
+-  Client can browse available services offered by partners.

 ### 5. Role-Based Authorization
 - Users can only access actions and data relevant to their roles: